Survival in Adverse Conditions (2001)

 The implication is that when the tick has Borrelia burgdorferi in its salivary glands – some 5% to as many as 35% of examined ticks have been reported to be “systemically infected” with Borrelia and these ticks already harbour spirochetes in their salivary glands and thus do NOT need about 24 hours for becoming infective – they might transmit Borrelia infection immediately when they bite, as the spirochetes will be injected directly into the blood-stream with the ticks saliva!

-Thus we must all realize by simple logic that Borreliosis must always be a blood infection right from start, explaining how – weeks before or without any development of concurrent ERYTHEMA MIGRANS which is NOT, as it is usually described, a PRE-NEUROBORRELIOSIS manifestation, but is to be considered a possible SIDE MANIFESTATION of Borreliosis, possibly already having spread hematogenously, which is fully consistent with the fact that a previous or simultaneous Erythema migrans is recorded in just about 50% of cases that present with neuro-Borreliosis!
+Thus we must all realize by simple logic that Borreliosis must always be a blood infection right from start, explaining how spirochetes can spread very early into all tissues and compartments, like the central nervous system within only two weeks of the tick bite – weeks before or without any development of concurrent ERYTHEMA MIGRANS which is NOT, as it is usually described, a PRE-NEUROBORRELIOSIS manifestation, but is to be considered a possible SIDE MANIFESTATION of Borreliosis, possibly already having spread hematogenously, which is fully consistent with the fact that a previous or simultaneous Erythema migrans is recorded in just about 50% of cases that present with neuro-Borreliosis!

 The implication of recognizing the possibility of EARLY SPREAD is that any antibiotic treatment for Borreliosis should always aim to reach a sufficient concentration, i.e. over the minimal inhibitory / bactericidal (MIC/MBC) concentration, within the central nervous system (CNS) and other deep tissues, also for early Borrelia infection, i.e. also when “just” the telltale sign of Borreliosis: Erythema migrans is present!